 EC § 35256 - School Accountability Report Card: A hard copy of the annual School Accountability Report Card will be provided, upon request, on or before February 1 of each school year.
-The school site's School Accountability Report cards can be found in the office of each school or online at www.husd.net.
+A hard copy of the annual SARC is also available at each respective school site.
+The annual SARC is also posted on the HUSD website at www.husd.net.